nikita2423/AutoboxBackend/README.md

 3. To check log on the server in realtime `pm2 logs`

+7. How to update settings of plugins.
+    a.
+Go to `common/settings`
+    b.
+Each folder will corresponds to a plugin setting with same name of plugin.
+    c.
+Each folder will contain following files.
+        1. `admin-panel-settings.js` //Contains all settings required for front-end side of admin panel.
+        2. `conf.json` //Contains All the settings user can access from backend using `packageObj.settingName` inside `backend` folder.
+        3. `database.json` //Contains all the model necessary for the current plugin.
+Accessed using `databaseObj.databaseKeyName`.
+        4. `static.json`  //Contains all the static files and their assosiation link.
+You can also add hooks here too.

 ##How to update email brandzoomr Email
 1. Change configuration in these files `server/datasources.json`